FROM THE PRESIDENT

 Bernard’s story is far from finished, but we have no doubt his path has been forever changed through support from caring community members.
 Thank you for the hundreds of MCC success stories you created during the past year and the many new chapters yet to be written.

 Every Bright Future Needs a strong foundation

-Since 2010, private donors working in conjunction with the MCC Foundation have continued to raise scholarship dollars for deserving MCC students through the Every Bright Future Needs a Strong Foundation initiative.
-With 89 percent of MCC career and certificate program graduates (who are employed full time) living and working in Monroe or an adjacent county, the initiative ensures that MCC remains a force behind our region’s economic stability and workforce development.
+Since 2010, private donors working in conjunction with the MCC Foundation have continued to raise scholarship dollars for deserving MCC students through the Every Bright Future Needs a Strong Foundation campaign.
+Knowing the MCC-educated workforce adds approximately $737.9 million in income to Monroe County each year, the campaign ensures that MCC remains a force behind our region’s economic stability and workforce development.

 MCC scholarships continue to be a wise investment—keeping students on track for success and ensuring that our brightest graduates reach their potential here at home.

 Unrestricted giving is critical to MCC because it enables the college to respond immediately to individual student needs and opportunities to build a strong community and workforce.
 The Annual Fund for Monroe Community College is a powerful resource that helps students stay on track and provides seed money to enhance learning experiences and grow programs and community partnerships.